ManTD2003/ai-engineering-interview-questions/README.md

 - Why is the first token slower than the rest in an LLM?
   - Answer: [The First-Token Latency Problem in LLMs](https://www.youtube.com/watch?v=XD8DD4cEHu0)
 - Explain Top-p (nucleus) sampling and Top-k sampling.
 How do they differ?
+- Compare greedy decoding, beam search, top-k, top-p, and temperature sampling.
+When does each fail?
 - What are logits, and how are they used in text generation?
   - Answer: [Understanding Logits in Machine Learning](https://x.com/amitiitbhu/status/1927927814923207146)
 - What are skip connections (residual connections) in Transformers?